jondot/skummet-cli-experiment/README.md

 racket foo.scm  0.21s user 0.05s system 97% cpu 0.264 total
 ```

-So, in theory for a human, a < 100ms difference is just about borderline noticeable.
+So, in theory for a human, a < 100ms difference between the Skummet build and Racket is just about borderline noticeable.

 Is Clojure good for CLI tools now?